Improbable-AI/airobot/README.md

 ## Run tests

 [pytest](https://docs.pytest.org/en/latest/) is used for unit tests.
+TODO: more test cases need to be added.
 ```bash
 cd airobot/tests
 ./run_pytest.sh